synopse/mORMot2/README.md

 1. Clone the https://github.com/synopse/mORMot2 repository, or download a release from https://github.com/synopse/mORMot2/releases

 2. Download latest https://synopse.info/files/mormot2static.7z and extract its content to this `/static` sub-folder of the mORMot 2 repository.
-As an alternative, the file is part of the github releases
+As an alternative, the file is part of the github releases.

+3. Setup your favorite IDE:

 3.1.
-On Lazarus, just install the [/packages/lazarus/mormot2.lpk](/package/lazarus/mormot2.lpk) package.
+On Lazarus, just install the `/packages/lazarus/mormot2.lpk` package.

 3.2.
 On Delphi, add the *mORMot 2* `/src/*` sub-folders to your IDE library paths, e.g. if you clone the repository in `d:\dev\lib2`, add `D:\dev\lib2\src\core;D:\dev\lib2\src\db;D:\dev\lib2\src\rest;D:\dev\lib2\src\crypt;D:\dev\lib2\src\script;D:\dev\lib2\src\app;D:\dev\lib2\src\net;D:\dev\lib2\src\orm;D:\dev\lib2\src\soa;D:\dev\lib2\src\lib` folders to the list.